IKNL/PZP-FHIR-R4/input/pagecontent/fhir-specification.md

 The FHIR profiles in this guide have a traceable mapping to their ART-DECOR dataset counterparts.
 The version of the ART-DECOR dataset used is registered in the `StructureDefinition.mapping.identity` element.
 The mapping for each individual data element is defined in its `ElementDefinition.mapping`.
 A user-friendly rendering of these mappings is available on the "Mappings" tab of each profile page.

 {% include mappings.md %}

 ### Exchanging ACP information
 The following sections specify how ACP information is exchanged between actors.
-Here are some **general considerations**.
+Here are general considerations**.

 #### Authorization
 Accessing ACP information is subject to strict privacy rules.
 All API requests MUST be properly authenticated and authorized.
 The client application is expected to use a secure mechanism to obtain an access token with the necessary scopes to read the patient's clinical data.